To gain this endorsement, you must:

 To obtain or revalidate an oil, chemical or gas tanker endorsement you are required to comply with Schedule 2, table 2.1 or table 2.3 of Marine Order 70 (Seafarer certification) 2014.

-Service as cadet or trainee without Watchkeeping certificate of proficiency
+Service as cadet or trainee without Watchkeeping certificate of competency

-Service as a cadet or trainee without a Watchkeeping certificate of proficiency will not count for the issue of a tanker endorsement unless you have completed the following form of training:
+Service as a cadet or trainee without a Watchkeeping certificate of competency will not count for the issue of a tanker endorsement unless you have completed the following form of training:

 - The cadet must have a log of all cargo operations (loading, discharge, tank washing etc), times, dates, port and duties in a designated training book or other appropriate format, which must record your full name and details and signature.
 This log should be signed off by the officer of the watch and certified by the Master of the vessel.